vrishanishah20/macro-linked-energy-etf/README.md

 ## Results (Preliminary)

 From initial review of historical Yahoo Finance charts, both ExxonMobil (XOM) and Chevron (CVX) show strong co-movement with crude oil prices.
-The largest drawdowns correspond to major macro events — notably the 2020 oil price collapse and early 2022 supply disruptions.
+The largest drawdowns correspond to major macro events, notably the 2020 oil price collapse and early 2022 supply disruptions.
 Based on literature and early data inspection, energy equities tend to react more strongly to negative oil shocks than to positive ones.
 A challenge so far has been merging data from multiple APIs, especially aligning daily prices with weekly or monthly economic indicators.
 These challenges will shape the cleaning and alignment methods in the next phase.